YinHK-gameDev/unity-learn/prefabs/README.md

 ### Instance overrides
 Instance overrides allow you to **create variations between Prefab instances**, while still linking those instances to the same Prefab Asset.

-When you modify a Prefab Asset, the changes are reflected in all of its instances.
+When you **modify a Prefab Asset, the changes are reflected in all of its instances**.
 However, you can also make modifications directly to an individual instance.
 Doing this **creates an instance override on that particular instance**.

 An example would be if you had a Prefab Asset **"Robot"**, which you placed in multiple levels in your game.
 However, each instance of the **"Robot"** has a **different speed value**, and a **different** **audio clip** assigned.